- 24 Jan 2022

 You can also auto-fill the filter by clicking on the filter icon next to any value in the columns.
 For example, from the above screenshot, if you want to see all the Endpoint traces for the HTTP protocol, click on the filter icon next to HTTP.

 .
-The filter conditions produce the result based only on the AND condition.
+All the filter conditions produce the result based only on the AND condition.

-You can carry out similar searches based on your investigative need.
+You can carry out similar searches based on your investigative needs.

 Visualization